Audio format guide

 WAV is heavy but dependable

-It is the safer output for editing copies and fallback exports, but rarely the lightest delivery format.
+It is the safer output for editing copies, but rarely the lightest delivery format.

 Compressed formats are context-dependent